cmuro27/Big_Data_with_PySpark_Projects_-_Notes/README.md

 os.environ['PYSPARK_PYTHON'] = sys.executable
 os.environ['PYSPARK_DRIVER_PYTHON'] = sys.executable

-Alternatively:
-You can use Google Colab, and just run:
+A suitable alternative is to use Google Colab.
+To install pyspark, you just need to run:
 !pip install pyspark py4j